12 min read

 In the second column, consider which of those behaviours bother you the most, which are about your critical values, and what you need to do in response.

 Remember: you can't make your kids more responsible, your best friend more faithful, or your husband more appreciative.
-When you try and do that, you're focusing your energy on things outside of your control and taking responsibility for other people's thoughts and behaviour - which is theirs to worry about.
+When you try to do that, you focus your energy on things outside your control and take responsibility for other people's thoughts and behaviour - which are theirs to worry about.
+So don't.

 Boundaries are your personal policies.
 They're your decisions about who you will do, accept and take responsibility for.
 This isn't about becoming an island or not asking for help.
 It's about being clear about your choices and not depending on the compliance of others for you to be happy.